threestudio-project/threestudio/README.md

 ## News

 - 05/29/2023: An experimental implementation of using Zero-1-to-3 for 3D generation from a single image!
 Follow the instructions [here](https://github.com/threestudio-project/threestudio#zero-1-to-3-) to give it a try.
-- 05/26/2023: An experimental implementation of ProlificDreamer!
+- 05/26/2023: Implementation of ProlificDreamer!
 Follow the instructions [here](https://github.com/threestudio-project/threestudio#prolificdreamer-) to give it a try.
 - 05/14/2023: You can experiment with the SDS loss on 2D images using our [2dplayground](2dplayground.ipynb).
 - 05/13/2023: You can now try threestudio on [Google Colab](https://colab.research.google.com/github/threestudio-project/threestudio/blob/main/threestudio.ipynb)!
 - 05/11/2023: We now support exporting textured meshes!
 See [here](https://github.com/threestudio-project/threestudio#export-meshes) for instructions.